IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 name: itxa-resources
 tag: <tag_name>
 #digest: sha256:1d9045511c1203e6d6d25ed32c700dfca230076412915857c2c40b1409151b7c
-pullPolicy: "IfNotPresent"
+pullPolicy: "Always"
 ```

 If you are using S3 Object or store in NFS Share and not "itxa-resources", then you need to download the required jdbc jar for the database and copy it on S3 storage or NFS share.
-For more details on jdbc version for the database you are using, please see [ here ](https://www.ibm.com/docs/en/stea/10.0.1?topic=prerequisites-database-configuration-parameters)
+For more details on jdbc version for the database you are using, please see [ here ](https://www.ibm.com/docs/en/stea/10.0.2?topic=prerequisites-database-configuration-parameters)

 ### Installation of new database